minoa-lang/reference/src/operators.md

 #### `lazy` [↵](#operator-modifiers-)

-This indicates that that the right-hand operand will be passed to the operator as a [lazily parameter](./items/functions.md#lazy-parameters-).
+This indicates that that the right-hand operand will be passed to the operator as a [lazily parameter].

 This is only allowed on infix and assign operators.